 In an amazing display of outstanding pitching, excellent defense and timely hitting, the UCLA baseball team won its first national championship and the 109th NCAA title in school history after completing a two-game sweep of Mississippi State in the College World Series Finals, as well as an undefeated, 10-0 record during the postseason.
 Producing the lowest earned run average in the aluminum bat era of the College World Series at 0.80, the Bruins allowed just four runs in five victories in Omaha.
 UCLA was led by the starting pitching of CWS Most Outstanding Player Adam Plutko and All-CWS Team honoree Nick Vander Tuig, who combined for four of the five wins, and the closing of David Berg, who set an NCAA record with 24 saves, including three at the CWS.
 At the plate, Eric Filia and Pat Valaika were also standouts in Omaha and went on to earn All-CWS Team honors.
 Filia drove in seven of his eight CWS runs in the Finals, including five in the championship-clinching contest, while Valaika had hits and RBI in each of the final three games of the season.
 The Bruins completed the season with a 49-17 record and an 11-game winning streak.

 The UCLA women's soccer team made history on Dec.
 8, 2013, winning its first-ever NCAA national championship.
 The Bruins defeated Florida State 1-0 in overtime on a 97th minute golden goal by Kodi Lavrusky to capture the title.
 Lavrusky took a perfect through ball from center back Megan Oyster and scored far post to complete the string of three-straight victories over top-seeded teams in the tournament.
 Defender Ally Courtnall, who scored the game-tying goal in the semifinals, was named the College Cup's Most Outstanding Defensive Player.
 Also selected to the All-Tournament team were goalkeeper Katelyn Rowland, who made two saves in the penalty kick shootout in the semifinals; Oyster and Sarah Killion.
 UCLA, which finished with a 22-1-3 record, gave up just one goal during the entire NCAA tournament and only eight goals all season.
 The Bruins went unbeaten over their last 21 games.
 UCLA first-year head coach Amanda Cromwell became just the second female head coach ever to capture the title.
-The championship was the 110th for UCLA's athletic program, the most amongst all schools in the nation.
+The championship was the 110th for UCLA's athletic program.